mohakbhardwaj/SaIL/docs/index.md

 CoRL 2017 Talk: [PDF](pdfs/oral_ppt.pdf)

+This is a video of the invited long talk given by me at Conference on Robot Learning(CoRL), 2017 explaining the details of the approach.
+<iframe width="854" height="480" src="https://www.youtube.com/embed/OFmWo36N98U" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

 Official page for the SaIL algorithm presented in the Conference on Robotic Learning(CoRL), 2017 paper [Learning Heuristic Search via Imitation](https://arxiv.org/pdf/1707.03034.pdf).
 The associated Github repository contains code instructions required for getting set up for learning heuristic functions in search based motion planning.